ember-learn/guides-source/guides/release/upgrading/editions.md

 These components do _not_ support Ember mixins.
 Before native classes were available in JavaScript, mixins gave Ember developers some powers that are similar to class inheritance.
-For apps that use mixins, the recommended path is to refactor the ixins to be native classes instead, which the other parts of your app can inherit from.
+For apps that use mixins, the recommended path is to refactor the mixins to be native classes instead, which the other parts of your app can inherit from.

 #### `...attributes`